You might have heard the term ‘MASH’ in reference to safety barriers, but what does this actually mean?

 This manual provides a set of standard tests for a range of different road safety equipment including steel guardrails, truck-mounted attenuators, crash cushions, concrete jersey barriers and plastic water barriers.

 In Australia, we adopt the American guidelines because they are referred to in the Australian Standard as the preferred testing method.
-Up until recently, we used a different American test method known as NCHRP350, however, local safety policy has been updated MASH is now the preferred test method.
+Up until recently, we used a different American test method known as NCHRP350, however, local safety policy has been updated and MASH barrier testing is now the preferred method.

 So, if your barrier doesn’t have a MASH rating, it might not be as safe as you think.